eunhalua/tags/Remote Functions.md

 If the client errors, the server will also error.
 If the client does not return a value, the server will yield indefinitely.
 If the client leaves or gets disconnected from the game upon invocation, InvokeClient() will error.

+##### IMPLEMENTATION:
+A simple RemoteFunction implementation for displaying the player's ping on the client side.

 ```lua
 -- LocalScript (Client) --